 Suet in Christmas Pudding

 Suet is the saturated fat that’s found around kidneys and other organs in animals, it’s solid at room temperature.
 Traditionally, Christmas puddings were made using beef suet, which is shredded for use.
-I switched to vegetarian a few years ago and much prefer its cleaner after taste.
+I switched to vegetarian many years ago and much prefer its cleaner after taste.

 A last word before we get cooking the Christmas Pudding: